 So you, as a gout sufferer, have to avoid foods that have high concentrations of purines.

-Avoid These High Purine Foods
+List of High Purine Foods to Avoid

 The following list of foods should be eliminated from your gout diet: